sethmlarson/mashpack/README.md

 - To use an array with mixed element types the `MARRAY*` (mixed array) data type is used.
-This carries a compression penalty that puts array size in-line with MessagePack's arrays.
+This carries a compression penalty that puts array size in-line with Messagepack's arrays.

-- Mashpack sheds a lot of the `EXT*` data types that are used in MessagePack in favor of just three: `EXT8`, `EXT16`, and `EXT32`.
+- Mashpack sheds a lot of the `EXT*` data types that are used in Messagepack in favor of just three: `EXT8`, `EXT16`, and `EXT32`.
 Mashpack reserves all `EXT` codes that have a `1` in the most significant bit of their extension code.

 The majority of the code in this repository is sourced from or directly inspired from [`msgpack/msgpack-python`](https://github.com/msgpack/msgpack-python).
-Files are listed with the copyright and license information of both the original MessagePack code and the changes.
+Files are listed with the copyright and license information of both the original Messagepack code and the changes.
 Both projects are licensed under Apache-2.0.
 See LICENSE.

 ## Specification